Minutenreis/tsunami_lab/docs/UserDoc/10_2_CUDA.rst

 With low frames (<= 50) we still reached our goal with a speedup of about 9 times.
 If we increase the amount of frames to 100 though we reduce our speedup to a meager 1.25 times.

-Regarding the accuracy of our simulation we can't really say much.
-We did not see any obvious problems while visualizing the simulation (see above for example), but we noticed we had neither validated the CPU nor the GPU variation for accuracy.
-We also lacked the knowledge to properly run the validation tests so we can only say that "it looks good", which is not a proper validation.
+Regarding the calculation accuracy we reused the same test cases that we used for the CPU version and they all passed without any issues.
+So we assume the accuracy is good enough.